syncfusion-content/uwp-docs/uwp/Docking/Floating-Window.md

 # Floating Window in UWP Docking (SfDockingManager)

-Floating window is one of the state in the `SfDockingManager`.
+Floating window is one of the states in the `SfDockingManager`.
 To make children of the `SfDockingManager` as Float, set the `SfDockingManager` child’s `DockState` values as Float.

 {% tabs %}